dhruvathejas/dhruvathejas/README.md

 - 💞️ I’m looking to collaborate on something interesting.
 - 📫 How to reach me ...
 I am still a kid.
 Probably, you may want to reach out to my parents.
 - 😄 Pronouns: He, his, him
 - ⚡ Fun fact: Did you know that banana is a berry?
-Now, what I don;t understand is...
+Now, what I don't understand is...
 If a banana is a berry, why is it not called a banberry?

 <!---
 dhruvathejas/dhruvathejas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.